microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 		 * using the following rules:
 		 *
 		 * - If a completion's `data` field is not provided (or `null`), the
-		 *   data from `completionList.itemDefaults.data` will be used as-is.
+		 *   entire `data` field from `completionList.itemDefaults.data` will be
+		 *   used as-is.
-		 * - If a completion's `data` is provided, each field will overwrite the
+		 * - If a completion's `data` field is provided, each field will
-		 *   field of the same name in `completionList.itemDefaults.data` but
+		 *   overwrite the field of the same name in
-		 *   no merging of fields within that value will occur.
+		 *   `completionList.itemDefaults.data` but no merging of nested fields
+		 *   within that value will occur.
 		 *
 		 * @since 3.18.0
 		 */
-		data?: "replace" | "merge";
+		data?: ApplyKind;
 	}

 	/**